-As graduate students near the end of their program, they must notify the Graduate Records Office of their intended date of graduation.
+Additional information is available from the program coordinators.
+Graduation As graduate students near the end of their program, they must notify the Registrar's Office of their intended date of graduation.
 All graduate students must complete and submit the Graduate Application for Graduation form.

-This form may be obtained from your coordinator/adviser, the Registrar's Office, or the Graduate Office.
-Formal Commencement exercises are held once a year in May.

-The Joseph Bailer Award

-Each year a former graduate of the Master of Science program at McDaniel College is selected to receive the Joseph R. Bailer Award.
+This form may be obtained from the appropriate coordinator/adviser, the Registrar's Office or the Graduate Office.
+Formal commencement exercises are held once a year in May.
+The Joseph Bailer Award Each year a former graduate of the Master of Science program at McDaniel College is selected to receive the Joseph R. Bailer Award.
 The award, presented by Ann Bailer Fisher, is given in memory of her father, the former Dean of the Graduate program.
 The award rotates among the various Master of Science graduate programs of the College and honors someone of outstanding accomplishment who has received a master's degree from McDaniel College.